FalacerSelene/vim-commentable/README.md

 .vim/pack/&lt;packagename&gt;/start/

 where &lt;packagename&gt; is a name for this package (collection of plugins).
-One possible scheme for naming packages is by author on Github, but the name chosen will not affect plugin installation.
+One possible scheme for naming packages is by author on Github, but this won't affect plugin installation.

 Inside the start/ directory, take a clone of this repository: